PowerDNS/pdns/pdns/dnsdistdist/docs/rules-actions.rst

   To match domain names exactly, see :func:`QNameSetRule`.

   :param SuffixMatchNode smb: The SuffixMatchNode to match on
-  :param bool quiet: Do not return the list of matched domains.
+  :param bool quiet: Do not display the list of matched domains in Rules.
 Default is false.

 .. function:: TagRule(name [, value])